-- 1. Meaning of Christ dwelling in the heart. - 2.
-Results of the indwelling. - 3.
-The indwelling Christ revealed in the life. - 4.
+- 9. Meaning of Christ's dwelling in the heart.
+Eph.
+3:17-20. - 10.
+The new man.
+Eph.
+4:20-24. - 11.
+The indwelling Christ revealed in the life.
+Gal.
+2:20. - 12.
 How to become like Christ.
+2 Cor.
+3:18.

-"From eternal ages it was God's purpose that every created being, from the bright and holy seraph to man, should be a temple · for the indwelling of the Creator.
+"From eternal ages it was God's purpose that every created being, from the bright and holy seraph to man, should be a temple for the indwelling of the Creator.
 Because of sin, humanity ceased to be a temple for God.
 Darkened and defiled by evil, the heart of man no longer revealed the glory of the Divine One.
 But by the incarnation of the Son of God, the purpose of Heaven is fulfilled.
 God dwells in humanity, and through saving grace the heart of man becomes again His temple.
-God designed that the temple at Ierusalem should be a continual witness to the high destiny open to every soul.
+God designed that the temple at Jerusalem should be a continual witness to the high destiny open to every soul.
 But the Jews had not understood the significance of the building they regarded with so much pride.
-They did not yield themselves as holy temples for the divine Spirit.
-The courts of the temple at Jerusalem, filled with the tumult of unholy traffic, represented all too truly the temple of the heart, defiled by the presence of sensual passion and unholy thoughts.
+They did not yield themselves as holy temples for the Divine Spirit.
+The courts of the temple at Ierusalem, filled with the tumult of unholy traffic, represented all too truly the temple of the heart, defiled by the presence of sensual passion and unholy thoughts.
 In cleansing the temple from the world's buyers and sellers, Jesus announced His mission to cleanse the heart from the defilement of sin,-from the earthly desires, the selfish lusts, the evil habits, that corrupt the soul."-The Desire of Ages, page 161.